alexmacarthur/typeit/README.md

 ```

 ### Create an Element to Be Typed Into
-If you want to have a fallback for users without JavaScript, you can put a string or strings right into this element.
+If you want a fallback for users without JavaScript, you can put a string or strings right into this element.
 For more on that, see the [Defining Strings](#defining-strings) section.

 ```html
 <span class="type-it"></span>